sanger-pathogens/strain_mapper/README.md

 The pipeline will build reference and bowtie2 indexes if it doesn't find them in the same directory as the supplied `--reference`.

-All relevant intermediate files are currently published in process-specific directories within the supplied `--output` directory.
+All relevant intermediate files are currently published in process-specific directories within the supplied `--outdir` directory.

 ## Getting started